SAGA: Selective Adaptive Gating for Efficient and Expressive Linear Attention

-We validated the effectiveness of the proposed model on the tasks of image classification, semantic segmentation and object detection using the ImageNet-1K~\citep{deng2009imagenet}), ADE20K~\citep{zhou2019semantic} and COCO datasets~\citep{lin2014microsoft}).
-We first replaced softmax attention with the proposed SAGA and trained the models from scratch on ImageNet-1K.
+We validated the effectiveness of the proposed model on the tasks of image classification, semantic segmentation and object detection using the ImageNet-1K~\cite{deng2009imagenet}, ADE20K~\cite{zhou2019semantic} and COCO datasets~\cite{lin2014microsoft}.
+First of all, We train the models from scratch on ImageNet-1K.
 Subsequently, using the pre-trained models as backbones, we fine-tuned image segmentation models on ADE20K and object detection models on COCO.
-All models are trained and fine-tuned on 8 NVIDIA RTX 3090 GPUs and throughput is measured on a single NVIDIA RTX 4090 GPU.
+To validate the performance and efficiency of our method in long-context tasks, we conducted experiments on low-light image enhancement using the LOL~\cite{wei2018deep} and the MIT-Adobe FiveK~\cite{bychkovsky2011learning} as the dataset.
+All models are trained and fine-tuned on 8 NVIDIA RTX 3090 and 4090 GPUs.
 Additionally, comprehensive ablation studies are conducted to analyze the effectiveness of the components.